Rushil1234/dish-vz-agentic-bootcamp/Supervisor_Instructions_v2.md

 #
 #
-### Jira Agent

-The **Jira Agent** automates the process of creating Jira tickets for incidents or operational tasks and notifying stakeholders by email.

----

-## Purpose
-- Create and manage Jira tickets automatically.
-- Send notification emails to stakeholders when tickets are created or updated.
----

-## Tools Used
-- **Jira Tool** → for creating and managing Jira tickets.
-- **Outlook Email Tool** → for sending email notifications.

----

-## Usage
-Typical request example:

-> "Open a Jira ticket for a site outage in Denver and notify the team."

-The agent will:
-1. Create the ticket in Jira with the relevant details.
-2. Draft and send an email notification to the specified recipients, including the **ticket ID** and **summary**.

----

-## Behavior
-- ✅ Confirms ticket details (**title, description, priority, assignee**) before submitting.
-- ✅ Captures **ticket ID** and link after creation.
-- ✅ Generates an email with subject

 > **WXO ADK CLI option:** You can import the tool from the ADK CLI by running the following commands in your terminal.
 >- Run: `orchestrate tools import -k openapi -f wxo_assets/tools/outlook_email_openapi.json`